 Session Dates: Field school students may sign up for one or more of the three one-week field sessions.
 Session 1/July 7-11, Session 2/July 14-18, Session 3/July 21-25.
 Daily field school hours are 9:00 to 3:00 PM.
 Fee: One week only = $175, Two weeks = $325, Three weeks = $475.

 Project Director: Dr. Neill De Paoli

 This experience is a great hands-on opportunity for upper level high school and college students seeking experience in historical archaeology, teachers in need of recertification credits, or history buffs interested in exploring an area with a rich colonial history.
 Participants will learn basic excavation and recording techniques, laboratory procedures, and the identification of early Anglo-American material culture.
-The program will be highlighted by field trips to local historic landmarks and weekly films and discussions.
+The program will include field trips to local 17th and 18th century landmarks and weekly films and discussions.

-Dr. Neill De Paoli has over thirty-five years of experience as a historical archaeologist, having directed archaeological projects in Maine, New Hampshire, and Massachusetts.
-He is an adjunct professor at Southern Maine Community College.
+Dr. Neill De Paoli has over thirty-five years of experience as a historical archaeologist, having directed archaeological projects and field schools in Maine, New Hampshire, and Massachusetts.

 Project Size: 1-24 participants

-Minimum Length of Stay for Volunteers: See project description above or PDF brochure for information.
+Minimum Length of Stay for Volunteers: One week.

 Minimum Age: 16